sandordargo/sandordargo.github.io/_drafts/in_progress/other/last-week-after-nince-years.md

+---
+layout: post
+title: "I'm leaving after 9 years"
+date: 2022-7-27
+category: dev
+tags: [career, farewell, watercooler, progress]
+excerpt_separator: <!--more-->
+---
 This is my last week with Amadeus.
+I leave the compnany on the 20th October 2022.

 I'm 37 years old and I spent 9 years with Amadeus.
 I spent the quarter of life so far here.